Nations League: The back-door route to Euro 2020?

 The reasoning?
 The fact that two of the bottom 31 teams in the 55-nation European rankings are now guaranteed qualifying slots.

-The draw for the inaugural Uefa Nations League takes place on Wednesday from 11:00 GMT in Lausanne - with the fixtures announced from 15:00 GMT - and is, according to Uefa's head of competitions, "different, not complex".
+The draw for the inaugural Uefa Nations League took place in Lausanne in January and is, according to Uefa's head of competitions, "different, not complex".

 It is complex, though, isn't it?